-Taipei is the capital of Taiwan, a modern country of 23 million people located off the southeast coast of mainland China.
+Taipei is the capital of Taiwan, an island nation of 23 million people located off the southeast coast of mainland China.
 In addition to being the country's financial and political center, Taipei boasts a vibrant cultural life with superb museums, including one of the world’s foremost collections of Chinese art, the National Palace Museum.
 The city is home to one of the world's tallest buildings, Taipei 101, and while its history and culture are overwhelmingly Chinese, Japanese and Western influences are clearly visible.

 About the Program

-This program is open to juniors and seniors in good academic and social standing who have a minimum GPA of 2.75.
-In addition, for any of the three locations students must have completed a minimum of two years of college-level Mandarin Chinese or the equivalent and one Chinese area studies course prior to participating in the program.
+This program is open to juniors and seniors in good academic and social standing who have a minimum GPA of 3.0.
+In addition, students must have completed a minimum of two years of college-level Mandarin Chinese or the equivalent and one Chinese area studies course prior to participating in the program.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-Students will be charged standard HWS tuition and fees, room fees and a $600 administrative fee.
+Students will be charged standard HWS tuition and fees, room fees, and a $600 administrative fee.
 This will cover tuition for a four-course semester, health insurance, housing, and program-related activities and excursions.
 Note that no board charge is included.
 Students should plan to bring their board fee to cover meal expenses throughout the program.
-While meal expenses will vary according to individual tastes, we estimate $1500-$1800 should be sufficient for students who prepare their own meals.
-(Note: costs differ for homestay option).
+While meal expenses will vary according to individual tastes, we estimate $1700-$2000 should be sufficient for students who prepare their own meals.

-Additional expenses not covered include airfare, books, local transport, and personal expenses (laundry, entertainment, and independent travel).
-We estimate airfare for this program at $1400-$1600 from the East Coast, local transport from $150—$300, and books from $50—$150.
+Additional expenses not covered include airfare, visa, local transport, and personal expenses (laundry, entertainment, and independent travel).
+We estimate airfare for this program at $1100-$1400 from the East Coast, visa at $300, and local transport at $200.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1500, above and beyond meal expenses.
+We would suggest a minimum of $1500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

-NOTE: CIEE has supplemental scholarships available to students who have been accepted to the China/Taiwan program.
+NOTE: CET has supplemental scholarships available to students who have been accepted to the Taiwan program.
 Please see Amy Teel at the CGE for information on how to apply for these scholarships.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.